RosettaCommons/documentation/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/LayerDesignOperation.md

 * Methionine is allowed in the boundary and core
 * Glycine is allowed in loops in the core
 * Histidine is allowed in the boundary
-* Asp, Asn, Ser, and Thr are not included at surface residues of helices.
-These residues have a destabilizing effect on helices, and it seems unlikely that a structure would require one of these particular amino acids at a surface position (they're still allowed at boundary positions in helices)
+* Asp, Asn, Ser, and Thr are not included at surface positions of helices (except for helix start).
+[These residues have a destabilizing effect on proteins when included helices](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5568797/), and it seems unlikely that a structure would require one of these particular amino acids at a surface position (they're still allowed at boundary positions in helices)
+* Asp is not included at surface positions of beta sheets.
+[This residue has a destabilizing effect on proteins when included in beta sheets](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5568797/), and it seems unlikely that a structure would require this particular amino acid at a surface position.

 ##Legacy LayerDesign